How To Get On An Honors Student Path in Middle School

 Many colleges and universities in the United States give college credit and/or advanced placement to students with outstanding grades in high school honors classes.
 In this way, graduation requirements can be completed early, or students can simply benefit from more course flexibility.

-The Overlooked Advantages
+The Overlooked Benefits

 1) Honors and AP students spend more of their time with higher achievers and mature into more responsible young adults; 2) Honors and AP students get a better high school education and are more prepared for college.
 AP classes, in particular, have strict educational guidelines, and students rarely get shortchanged by less-motivated teachers, and 3) When top students attend better colleges, they are once again surrounded by higher achievers.
 This often has short-term and long-term benefits.
-Think about how your peers and/or family have contributed to your own successes.
+Think about how your peers have contributed to your own successes.

 Master Math, Strategic Reading, and Intentional Writing Cultivate Future Honors Students